 This can result in misleading elevated ferritin levels in iron deficient patients with coexisting systemic illness.

-Markers such as C-reactive protein may help identify coexisting inflammation.
+Markers such as C-reactive protein (CRP) may help identify coexisting inflammation.

 *Functional iron deficiency is when iron cannot be mobilised for erythropoiesis despite adequate stores.
-It is most commonly seen in patients with end-stage kidney disease or inflammatory conditions such as rheumatoid arthritis.
+It is most commonly seen in patients with chronic kidney disease, chronic heart failure or inflammatory conditions such as rheumatoid arthritis.

 Additional tests may be considered when the clinical features and haematology profile are suggestive of iron deficiency, but ferritin is normal.
 Consider consulting with a pathologist or haematologist before ordering these additional tests.